sweetest-framework/sweetest/GUIDELINES.md

 ### Add a module configuration

-Given you have a module `app` you have to create a file `AppModuleTestingConfiguration.kt` in the root package of your module, e.g. `com.example.app`.
+Given you have a module `app` you have to create a file `AppModuleTestingConfiguration.kt` in the root package of your module, e.g. `com.example.app` inside the test sources.

 ```kotlin
 val appModuleTestingConfiguration = moduleTestingConfiguration { ... }
 ```

+This is a top-level declaration, so that is all there is in this file.

 To learn more about the module testing configuration have a look at the [respective chapter in the reference](#module-testing-configuration).